 Ethics.
 Values.
 These things are extremely important to working professionals in any industry.
-In fact, 71% of professionals say they would be willing to take a pay cut to work for a company that has a mission or values they believe in and share.
+In fact, 73% of professionals say they take an organization’s values into account and would not apply to a company unless its values aligned with their own.

 Business leaders need to work to ensure their organization is one with high morals, principles, conduct, and ethics so that employees feel comfortable and confident there.
 Employees who believe in your corporate principles and conduct and share your values are a huge asset to the organization.
 Employees and management alike can work together to create businesses that have high standards.

-Businesses that are unethical also lose favor with consumers.
-56% of consumers say they will stop buying from companies they find unethical.
-Millennials have the highest standards for organizations and ethics; 70% of millennials say they carefully consider corporate values when making a purchase.
+Unethical businesses also lose favor with consumers.
+43% of consumers have stopped buying from brands they find unethical and 71% say they carefully consider corporate values when making a purchase.
 Trust is vital for consumers to feel comfortable and confident with their purchases.
 Business ethics is its own set of morals and values that are vital in a workplace or corporation.
 Business ethics involves the industry, their business practices, how they deal with customers, profits, legal issues, and corporate conduct.
 Management needs to focus on business ethics as an important pillar of their corporation in order to make sure customers are happy with the appearance of their workplace..

 It’s hard to forget the scandal United Airlines faced after security officers forcefully dragged a passenger off an overbooked flight.
 While it’s perfectly legal for airlines to overbook flights and equally legal for them to request certain passengers get off the flight, many consumers say they were disappointed with how the company handled the situation.
 This ethical dilemma of how to handle a consumer who wasn't cooperating showed a. lot about corporate practice for United Airlines.